kubesphere/website/content/en/docs/application-store/external-apps/deploy-tidb.md

 1. Log out of KubeSphere and log back in as `ws-admin`.
 In your workspace, go to **App Repositories** under **App Management**, and then click **Add**.

-2. In the dialog that appears, enter `pingcap` for the app repository name and `https://charts.pingcap.org` for the PingCAP Helm repository URL.
+2. In the displayed dialog box, enter `pingcap` for the app repository name and `https://charts.pingcap.org` for the PingCAP Helm repository URL.
 Click **Validate** to verify the URL, and you will see a green check mark next to the URL if it is available.
 Click **OK** to continue.

 3. Your repository displays in the list after it is successfully imported to KubeSphere.